MouseText

 MouseText is a set of 32 graphical characters designed by Bruce Tognazzini and first implemented in the Apple IIc.
-They were then retrofitted to the Apple IIe forming part of the Enhanced IIe upgrade.
+They were then added to the Apple IIe forming part of the Enhanced IIe upgrade.
 A slightly revised version was then released with the Apple IIGS.

 By including box-drawing characters, MouseText made it possible to display simple text user interfaces resembling the Macintosh graphical user interface.
 Since the Apples lacked the ability to display user-defined characters in text mode, all GUI-like displays beyond crude ASCII art approximations had to use the slower and more memory-hungry graphical mode before MouseText was available.
 MouseText resulted in an eightfold increase in display speed for mouse applications, bringing such text-based applications as word processors up to the same speed as the original Macintosh.
 Word processors running on the two computers would not be confused with one another, however, as the mouse under MouseText would move in discrete jumps from character cell to character cell, rather than the smooth movement of the Macintosh, and text was still monospaced.